 One of the works of art in the church which should not be missed is the “Saint Barbara Polyptych” by Jacopo Palma il Vecchio (1523 ca.); located in the chapel of the Scuola dei Bombardieri, the piece of art that first gave recognization to the artist’s name within the city.
 Opposite it, hangs Leandro Bassano’s sombre “Last Supper” (end of the XVI century); whilst in the chapel of the Conception you will find the famous “Triptych of Virgin Mary of Mercy” (1473), which reveals the clear influence of the Mantegna style on Murano artist Bartolomeo Vivarini.

 In the church’s oratory is still conserved “Virgin Mary with Child and Saint Domenico” painted in the XVIII century by the artist Giandomenico Tiepolo.

-On August 9, 1916 an incendiary Austrian bomb destroyed the organ.
+In 1722 Baldassare Galuppi worked there as organist.
+On August 9, 1916, an Austrian incendiary bomb destroyed the organ.

 (Ticket offices, bookshop, and last admissions ten minutes before closing time)